apptension/saas-boilerplate/README.md

 * Web app's frontend hosted with AWS S3 and AWS CloudFront
 * Multi-environment support (`dev`, `qa`, `stage`, `prod`, etc)
 * Continuous Deployment pipeline built with `CodePipeline`
+* Dashboard displaying a list of existing environments and deployed app versions

 ## General overview
 The primary objective of this boilerplate is to give you a production ready code that reduces the amount of time you